 Just be warned, the buggy drivers in Huacachina are crazy.
-We were flying over dunes at high speed and going up and down dunes like it was a rollercoaster.
+You will fly up and down dunes at high speed like your on a rollercoaster.
 It’s one of those experiences where you can’t stop laughing even if you’re feeling unsafe.

 Following the huge adrenaline rush, it’s time to head back to the hostel for a beer to calm you down.
-If you want to party, then why not have many more beers at Wild Rover.
-The famous party hostel has a pool, large bar area, and beer pong tables, and it’s a great place to start the night before heading out into town to one of the random clubs.
+If you want to party, Wild Rover is the place to go.
+The famous party hostel has a pool, large bar area, and beer pong tables, and the party carries on throughout the night!